 Machu Picchu is one of the true wonders of the world.
 Only discovered in 1911, the name in the ancient language of the Incas, Quechan, means “Old Mountain”.
 It is actually a citadel perched high on top of a mountain and was the centre of worship for the Incas.
 It also served as an astronomical observatory.
-One can walk freely among the relics which consist of temples, tombs and other structures.

 The Inca Trail is a well known trekking route on Peru vacation packages which starts 3 to 4 days of walking outside Machu Picchu arriving eventually at the site of Machu Picchu.
 It is 43 kilometres/27 miles in length.
 This stone paved trail is not only Peru’s most popular trek but one of the most spectacular walks in Latin America.